-On the Council, I've acted as the Lib Dem spokesperson for the Environment and the City Centre, helping to pass measures focused on reducing plastic waste and declaring a climate emergency.
-I've proposed motions aiming at keeping a police presence in the city centre should Parkside Station move and reducing pesticide use in our open spaces.
-At committee I've pushed to ensure residents are not disrupted by changes to bin collections.
+I've previously acted as the Lib Dem spokesperson for the Environment and the City Centre, helping to pass measures focused on reducing plastic waste and declaring a climate emergency.
+I've also proposed motions aiming at keeping a police presence in the city centre when Parkside Station moves, tackling bicycle theft at the rail station and reducing pesticide use in our open spaces.
+At committee I've pushed to ensure residents are not disrupted by changes to bin collections and that fire safety for council house tenants is a top priority.